MSchmidt951/Tank-Colosseum/README.md

 #### Config

-- Add a new item to Bullet.configs where the key is the name of the powerup.
+- Add a new object to `Config\bullets.json` where the name is the name of the powerup.
+The object must contain the same members as the other objects.
 - Add a new item to the classes and ammo variables (found at the bottom of bullet.py).
-Use the same string as in the config for the key.
+Use the same string used in `Config\bullets.json`.

 #### Images